Kinto/kinto/docs/configuration.rst

 Monitoring
 ----------

-In order to enable *Cliquet* monitoring features like *statsd*, install extra requirements:
+In order to enable monitoring features like *statsd*, install extra requirements:

 ::